Benchmarking Cross-Domain Audio-Visual Deception Detection: Experiments

-\textbf{Single-to-Single Domain with Fusion.}\quad In this section, we conducted experiments of single-to-single cross-domain testing.
-Two types of fusion positions were involved including score-level and feature-level fusion.
-For feature-level fusion, multiple fusion methods were adopted such as simple concatenation, SE-Concat~\cite{hu2018squeeze}, Cross-Atten~\cite{vaswani2017attention}, MLP-Mixer~\cite{tolstikhin2021mlp}, and Attention-Mixer fusion (Ours).
-To be specific, simple concatenation refers to the concatenation of the extracted features before the input to the classifier.
-SE-concat stands for the SE attention applied to the concatenated features.
-Cross-Atten means the crossmodal attention among input features by using the attention mechanism from the Transformer.
-MLP-Mixer uses the method in ~\cite{tolstikhin2021mlp} on the extracted features.
 The modalities and input include three types, visual (face frames), visual (AU+gaze+affect), and audio (Mel spectrogram).
 As shown in Table~\ref{tab:single2singlefusion}, there are 25 domain transfer tasks, and the proposed Atten-Mixer consistently outperforms other methods across all modalities and fusion types, achieving the highest average accuracies.
 This demonstrates its strong ability to learn transferable representations.
-Feature-level fusion generally yields better performance than score-level fusion, highlighting the benefit of early interaction between modalities.
+Feature fusion generally yields better performance than score-level fusion, highlighting the benefit of early interaction between modalities.
 Among the modalities, the best average performance across all the datasets is achieved when fused with Atten-Mixer.